kobucom/author/README-rep.md

 paper "Source" -; ball "Replacer" -; paper "Output" !end!

-For example, Replacer can select or load text written in a specified language and/or for a specific version.
+For example, Replacer can select text written in a specified language and for a specific version.

-## Passage and selector
+## Passage and Selector

 Let me introduce some important words: